 Our Recruitment Team knows that apprentices across a variety of industries are currently in high demand Australia wide.
-However, the number one question our team is asked by jobseekers before applying for the job, “is how much do apprentices get paid”.
+However, the main questions our team is asked by jobseekers before applying for the job, “is how much do apprentices get paid” or “what’s the mature age apprentice wage”.

 Before we start – who is an apprentice?